dragonflydb/documentation/docs/command-reference/strings/getrange.md

 "le"
 ```

-Here, although the ending index is beyond the actual string length, Dragonfly returns up to the last available characters, which is "ple."
+Here, although the ending index is beyond the actual string length, Dragonfly returns up to the last available characters, which is the "le" substring.

 ### Use Case for Handling Large Strings